1. General Considerations

 - For data security reasons, please do not use your personal Gmail or Facebook accounts to sign in.

-- Purple House Employees can sign in using their work G Suite (Google) accounts.
+- Purple House Employees can sign in using their work Google accounts.

-- Associates should click ‘sign up free’ to create their own Zoom account (unless they have a dedicated Gmail account for use with clients).
+- Associates should sign up to create their own Zoom account (unless they have a dedicated Gmail account for use with clients).

 Scheduling a Meeting with Zoom (session)